 Years ago I was touring the Filoli mansion in Woodside, California when I came across an unusual flowering plant.
-It was perched on a table in an upstairs hallway and sported tiny, reddish-brown blossoms.
-Plunging my nose into the petals, I discovered its flowers smelled exactly like chocolate.
+It perched high on a table in an upstairs hallway and sported tiny, reddish-brown blossoms.
+Plunging my nose into its petals, I discovered it smelled exactly like chocolate.

-Our guide explained that the plant was called ‘Sharry Baby,’ commonly known as Chocolate Oncidium; a member of a large family of orchids admired for their beautiful flower shape and dozens of blooms.
-This was news to me, because like many people, I was mainly acquainted with the common orchid Phalaenopsis, most notable for its large, flat-shaped blooms and attractive, low-maintenance qualities.
+Our guide explained that the plant was ‘Sharry Baby,’ or Chocolate Oncidium; an orchid admired for its lovely shape and abundant flowers.
+This was news to me, because like many people, I was only familiar with the moth orchid, Phalaenopsis.

 Chocolate oncidium, commonly known as Sharry Baby

 I’ll admit I was naive.
 And thus I began my immersion into the world of these beautiful tropical plants, a journey that continues to the present day.

 WHO KNEW ORCHIDS GREW ON TREES?

 Branching out, I began searching for opportunities to grow my knowledge.
 So, a year later I found myself touring Lo de Perla, an orchid garden located high on a mountainside in Mexico.
 There, deep in the jungle, thousands of orchids known as epiphytes grew wild on tropical trees.

 Indeed, I learned that most orchids are epiphytes, meaning they grow on top of other plants.
 Happily, Lo de Perla had a seemingly endless number of varieties.
 It was a great way to begin my studies.